w3c/payment-request-info/README.md

 * Code examples
 * User experience patterns
 * Answers to common questions
+  * e.g., how to use offer codes with the API
 * Implementation status
 * Branding guidance
 * Value proposition